-This partial-tuition general scholarship will be awarded annually by the Student Aid Committee.
+This partial-tuition general scholarship will be awarded annually.
 Most awards are made to incoming freshmen.

 Bert and Annette Mullens Scholarship

 This partial-tuition scholarship is awarded each year that funds are sufficient to an incoming freshman majoring in business.
 Preference is given to a Pope County resident.
 Award is based on grade point average, financial need and test scores.